dhmit/ottoman-sarki/README.md

 # Oud-Corpora
 README
 This is a repository of pre-WWI Ottoman music from a publication entitled "Chants Turcs" published in Istanbul.
-The plan is to have xml files  of all the music as well as the original music in pdf format available for analysis.
+The plan is to have musicxml files of all the music available for computational analysis.
 For further questions email Garo Saraydarian at garo@mit.edu